Back to School Basics: 5 Common Health Questions From Parents

 4. Do children need to take a daily vitamin?

-However, in children and young adults that are not getting adequate nutrition -- for instance if they have erratic eating schedules, are vegetarian, or avoid dairy products -- a vitamin supplement may be needed.
+However, in children and young adults that are not getting adequate nutrition -- for instance if they have severe food allergies, are a strict vegan, or have a delay in physical and developmental growth -- a vitamin supplement may be needed.
 Check with your pediatrician if you feel your child is not thriving and growing properly with their current diet.
 Chewable tablets are available for children who have difficulty swallowing pills.
 Vitamins can also have drug interactions, so be sure that a drug interaction screen is run if your child takes other medications.

 Vitamins can be toxic if taken in excessive doses.
 This is especially true of the “fat-soluble” vitamins A, D, E, and K. “Megavitamin” therapy, to help lessen the effects of a range of conditions -- from ADHD to dyslexia -- is dangerous and has no proven benefit.
 Even vitamin C, normally a very safe water-soluble vitamin, cause headaches, diarrhea, nausea, and cramps when consumed in mega doses to offset the symptoms of a cold.